Testing the double-logarithm asymptotic gluon density in ultraperipheral heavy ion collisions at the Large Hadron

-The main focus here is to investigate the robustness of the phenomenological model for the color dipole amplitude based on DAS approximation as applied to UPCs and $pp$ collisions at the LHC energies.
-We analyze the theoretical uncertainties on the predictions of exclusive production of vector mesons in proton-proton, proton-lead and lead-lead collisions at the LHC providing predictions for the rapidity distribution, $y$.
+The main focus {of the current paper} is to investigate the robustness of the phenomenological model for the color dipole amplitude based on DAS approximation as applied to UPCs and $pp$ collisions at the LHC energies.
+We analyze the theoretical uncertainties on the predictions of exclusive production of vector mesons in {$pp$, $p$Pb, PbPb} collisions at the LHC, providing predictions for the rapidity distribution, $y$.
 This paper is organized as follows.
-In Sec. \ref{sec:2} we present the the color dipole scattering amplitude including QCD evolution through the DAS approximation.
-The parameters of the model have been determined from small-$x$ high precision DIS $ep$ data and it describes correctly the structure functions and exclusive vector meson production.
-In Sec. \ref{sec:3} we apply the formalism in order to compute the production of vector mesons in UPCs focusing on the LHC energy regime.
-In the last section, the main results are discussed.
+In Section~\ref{sec:2}, we present the color dipole scattering amplitude that incorporates QCD evolution through the DAS approximation.
+The parameters of the model were determined from small-$x$ high-precision DIS {electron--proton ($ep$) } data; the model correctly describes the structure functions and exclusive vector meson production.
+In Section~\ref{sec:3}, we apply the formalism in order to compute the production of vector mesons in UPCs, focusing on the LHC energy regime.
+In the last Section, {the results obtained} are discussed.